JokieW/SilentHill2Endings/README.md

 These points are calculated from these flags and conditions:

 ## Ritual
+`Ritual` starts at 0 points.
+These add one point each:
 - Have [Book: "Lost Memories"] in inventory.
 - Have [Book: "Crimson Ceremony"] in inventory.
 - Have [White Chrism] in inventory.